RobSjaras/NoProjectNoSidebar/README.md

 # No Project No Sidebar
 A Sublime Text package which closes the side bar if no project is open in the new window.

+This is for people who use 'Show Open Files' in Projects, but don't want the side bar shown when not in a project.

 # MIT License

 Copyright (c) 2017 eosol